 Lunch at Amara at Paraiso with Michael Schwartz and Jose Enrique | Saturday, February 25

 Jose Enrique is easily San Juan’s most celebrated chef, and you’d have a hard time meeting anyone in Miami who doesn’t know and love chef Michael Schwartz’s restaurants.
 Both chefs are beloved locally and to visitors, and each espouses the local and seasonal.
 Join these two talented, ingredient-driven chefs for an exciting afternoon at Schwartz’s stunning waterfront restaurant.
-Tickets are $175.
+Sold out.

 Family-Style Lunch Hosted by Hattie B’s Hot Chicken | Saturday, February 25

 The name you’ll most readily associate with Nashville hot chicken, Hattie B’s Hot Chicken, is headed south for a family-style lunch featuring its famous fiery fowl.
 In addition to all the chicken, you can expect Hattie B’s to dole out some of its signature Southern sides.
-Tickets are $175.
+Sold out.

 Daiquiri-Making Master Class With Cafe La Trova’s Julio Cabrera | Sunday, February 26

 Julio Cabrera’s cantinero-style cocktails have consistently landed Cafe La Trova on the World’s 50 Best Bars list.
 With a show-stopping Cuban menu from chef Michelle Bernstein, this Calle Ocho favorite is a can’t-skip destination.
 Join Cabrera and local bartender Gio Gutierrez for a hands-on cocktail class filled with a lifetime of tips and tricks for whipping up one of Cuba’s sweetest gifts — the daiquiri.
-Tickets are $95.
+Sold out.